-First, ask your group to brainstorm a list of characteristics they believe are important in a guide or mentor.
-Characteristics they would like to emulate.
-Write the list on a flip chart, overhead, or white board.
+Brainstorm a list of characteristics you believe are important in a guide, a mentor.
+Characteristics you would like to emulate.

 Then, develop a list of people who could serve as positive mentors.
-Start as big as possible - famous people throughout history - then move to people in the community - then move to people in your organization or families.
-Write this list for all to see.
+Start as big as possible -famous people throughout history- then move to people in the community -then move to people in your organization or families.

-Discuss how the list of people compares with the list of characteristics earlier determined.
+Think about how the list of people compares with the list of characteristics earlier determined.